 five, ten and sixty years respectively.
 The last illustration shows a rather

 thick doughnut around the Earth.
 One can readily see why it is so difficult

 to accurately describe the Moon's orbit!

-We will correct only for the three greatest anomalies.
+We will correct only for the two greatest anomalies.
 These are the Great

 ±.6.58° equaling 26.322 minutes and the